 Once you are given these grants, they can prove to be extremely useful in helping you manage your costs.
 You can also access other government schemes to figure out if you can use those to help you make the switch.

+Homes account for about 14% of UK greenhouse gas emissions, and emissions from dwellings grew last year, owing primarily to gas boilers.
 So, go ahead, make the switch to low-carbon heating and do your bit for the environment!